MTayyab10/How-to-Start-a-Start-up/Lecture 4/Building Product, Users & Growing.md

  - After they finish using the product or service do they leave a review or do they leave comments?

- You need to be able to go through that whole flow and visualize in your head what the perfect user experience is.
-And then put it down on paper and put it into code, and then start from there.
+ **You need to be able to go through that whole flow and visualize in your head what the perfect user experience is.**

+ **And then put it down on paper and put it into code, and then start from there.**

+ So, you have all these ideas in your head,

+ - Now you kind of know what the core customer base is that you want to go after,

+ - And you know everything about the industry, what do you do next?

+ - You start building your product.
+The common phrase that most people use today is,

+ - You should build a "minimum viable product (MVP)."
+And I underlined viable because I think a lot of people skip that part and they go out with a feature and the whole user experience in the very beginning is flat.

+ - Minimal viable product pretty much means what is the smallest feature set that you should build to solve the problem that you are trying to solve.
+I think if you go through the whole storyboarding experience you can kind of figure that out very quickly.
+But again, you have to be talking to users, you have to be seeing what exists out there already, and what you should be building should solve their immediate needs.